lure23/ESP32-WSL/README.md

 We have set up the development tools fully within WSL.
 On the Windows side, we needed to install one device driver and the `usbipd` server.

 All further work would happen solely within your WSL environment.
-You can install Rust, install IDE's that support WSL "remote development", or just develop with the tools we already went through.
+You can install IDE's that support WSL "remote development", or just develop with the tools we already went through.

 Make great things!